metabraid/shape/README.md

-# shape
+# About Shape

-Scaffolding of folder structure of Metabraid-generated artifacts
+Shape provides scaffolding for Metabraid-generated artifacts by making filesystem directories based on Metabraid Seed data